ultrabug/mkdocs-static-i18n/README.md

 ## Localizing the homepage logo link

+If you use the [material](https://squidfunk.github.io/mkdocs-material/) template, you can localize your homepage logo link.

-Using the `homepage` option for a given language, you can localize the link your homepage logo is pointing to.
+Using the `homepage` option for a given language, will localize the link your homepage logo is pointing to.
 A possible use case for this is that you need the logo to link to external sites, which themselves are localized, and you want to make sure that the user is presented the external homepage in the